History, tourist information, and nearby accommodation

-This Saxon relic is a gold-encrusted, enameled ornament intended to grace the end of a staff, or scepter.
+This Saxon relic is a gold-encrusted, enameled ornament intended to grace the end of a staff, or sceptre.
 The association with King Alfred is uncertain, though the Latin inscription (which translates as "Alfred had me made") and the richness of the jewel makes it likely that only someone as powerful as Alfred could have been responsible for its creation.

 In the mid Victorian period the growing collection was split into natural and man-made divisions, with the former being used to create the new Oxford Museum of Natural History.

 The Ashmolean then turned to building up its collection of archaeological specimens, including a large donation of Anglo-Saxon antiquities from Sir Richard Colt Hoare, and new artifacts from Egypt, the Middle East, and Rome.

 The collection grew so large that new buildings had to be erected, and the present Ashmolean was built next to the University's art collection on Beaumont Street.
 The new museum opened in 1894. and in 1908 the collections of the Ashmolean and the art gallery were merged.